-Try tweaking this cocktail by adding an amaro and reducing some of the vermouths, by replacing the types of bitters used, or by adding an aromatic misted over the top such as high-quality absinthe or allspice dram.
+Try tweaking this cocktail by adding an amaro and reducing some of the vermouth, by replacing the types of bitters used, or by adding an aromatic mist over the top, such as high-quality absinthe or allspice dram.

 Blanton’s Whiskey History and Production

 Blanton’s is produced alongside the other Sazerac Company products produced at the Buffalo Trace Distillery, such as the Van Winkle line, Buffalo Trace, Stagg jr, Weller, E.H.
 Taylor, and Eagle Rare.
 The distillery uses corn from Kentucky and Indiana, as well as wheat, malted barley, and rye.
 They also use Kentucky limestone water to produce their mash.
-While they keep their mash bills a secret, it is suspected that many of the products produced at the Buffalo Trace Distillery use the same mash bill, including Blanton’s.
-The primary differences which set Blanton’s production apart from its cousins produced in the same facility are the warehouse it is aged in and the fact that it is selected by master distillers from single barrels.
-Blanton’s is aged in a metal-clad warehouse which remains warmer than other Buffalo Trace warehouses, because of this, the whiskey ages faster and can achieve a flavor not usually found in 6-8 year old whiskey.
-Blanton’s is bottled at 46.5% ABV.
+While they keep their mash bills secret, it is suspected that many of the products produced at the Buffalo Trace Distillery use the same mash bill, including Blanton’s.
+The primary differences that set Blanton’s production apart from its cousins produced in the same facility are the warehouse it is aged in and the fact that it is selected by master distillers from single barrels.
+Blanton’s is aged in a metal-clad warehouse which remains warmer than other Buffalo Trace warehouses.
+Because of this, the whiskey ages faster and can achieve a flavor not usually found in 6–8 year old whiskey.